ASNA/SunFarm/docs/replacing-yesno-with-checkboxes.md

 1. Fields need a constant to the right to show the possible *expected* values, in this example `(Y/N)`.
 Not only does it waste valuable screen real-estate , but also requires the constant to be properly aligned.
 2. Having a character input field that allows more than two possible values, makes the interface *error prone* and therefore more validation will be required.

-Checkboxes on Web pages are usually presented with the **“tick”** button to the left of the label, with a specific *spacing* between the button and the label.
-It should make sense then to include a constant label, such as `“Send Confirmation”` as part of the TagHelper.
+Checkboxes on Web pages are usually presented with the **"tick"** button to the left of the label, with a specific *spacing* between the button and the label.
+It should make sense then to include a constant label, such as `"Send Confirmation"` as part of the TagHelper.

 What we want to produce is the following (see image below)